cbeck88/conf-rs/README.md

 During parsing, the parser behaves as if every field of `DbConfig` were declared within `Config`, and generates matching options, env, and help, but then the parsed values actually get stored in subfields of the `.db` field.

 Using `flatten` can save a lot of labor.
-For example, suppose your web application has ten web services, and they all need a `DbConfig`.
+For example, suppose your web application consists of ten different web services, and they all need a `DbConfig`.
 Instead of duplicating all the values, any env, any defaults, any help text, in each `Config` that you have, you can write that once and then `flatten` it ten times.
 Then, later when you discover that `DbConfig` should contain another value, you only have to add it to `DbConfig` once, and every service that uses `DbConfig` will get the new config parameter.
 Also, when you need to initialize your db connection, you can just pass it the entire `.db` field rather than pick out needed config arguments one-by-one.